Indigenous Weather Knowledge

 teatree, bell fruited mallee and other plants are flowering.
 The spiny-headed mat-rush is seeding.
 Mat-rush leaves were used to weave baskets and eel traps.
 Tea tree was used as an antiseptic and broom.
 Diurus orchid tubers (like lemon dovetail) were an important food resource in south eastern Australia; in some areas they were 'everyday vegetables for Aboriginal people'.

-- New England tree frogs, common eastern froglets, spotted grass frogs, striped marsh frogs, Peron's tree frogs and eastern banjo frogs are calling
+- New England tree frogs, common eastern froglets, spotted grass frogs, striped marsh frogs, Peron's tree frogs and eastern banjo frogs are calling and breeding.

 - A lot of bats are around, catching insects, including the threatened eastern false pippistrelle.